chengguobiao/netcdf/README.md

 Requirements
 ------------

-If you want to use this repository on any GNU/Linux or OSX system you just need to execute:
+If you want to use this library on any GNU/Linux or OSX system you just need to execute:

     $ pip install netcdf